firegate666/SimpleDaemon/README.md

 That is quite simple, have a look at the example daemon to get an idea what you need to implement.
 Create your own daemon handler and daemon handler factory be implementing `HandlerInterface` and `HandlerInterfaceFactory`.
-Setup your own startup php script, see `exampled.php` and copy your own init script to `/etc/init.d/`, see `etc/exampled`.
+Setup your own startup php script, see `exampled.php`

+### setup with start-stop-daemon

+Copy your own init script to `/etc/init.d/`, see `etc/init.d/exampled.daemon.sh`.

+### setup with supervisor

+Download and install Supervisord (http://supervisord.org/).
+On Ubuntu or similiar it is quite easy to use `apt-get install`.
+Copy your supervisor configuration to `/etc/supervisor/conf.d/`, see `etc/supervisor/conf.d/exampled.conf`.
+Copy your own init script to `/etc/init.d/`, see `etc/init.d/exampled.supervisor.sh`.

+### control it

 Now you can control your daemon